 Gender: Neutered Male

-If you would like more adoption information about Spottie (or any of the cats), click here.
+If you would like to know more about Spottie (or any of the cats), send an inquiry by clicking here.